apache/gravitino/docs/iceberg-rest-service.md

 1. [**REST Catalog Server Configuration**](#rest-catalog-server-configuration): you can specify the HTTP server properties like host and port.

-2. **Gravitino Iceberg metrics store Configuration:**

-You could implement a custom Iceberg metrics store and set corresponding Iceberg metrics store configuration.
+2. [**Gravitino Iceberg metrics store Configuration**](#iceberg-metrics-store-configuration): you could implement a custom Iceberg metrics store and set corresponding configuration.

-2. [**Iceberg Catalog Configuration**](#iceberg-catalog-configuration): you have the option to set the specified catalog-backend to either `jdbc` or `hive`.
+3. [**Gravitino Iceberg Catalog backend Configuration**](#gravitino-iceberg-catalog-backend-configuration): you have the option to set the specified catalog-backend to either `jdbc` or `hive`.

 4. [**Other Iceberg Catalog Properties Defined by Apache Iceberg**](#other-apache-iceberg-catalog-properties): allows you to configure additional properties defined by Apache Iceberg.

 Please refer to the following sections for details.